 Financial abuse is just one of the more common forms of elder abuse.
-Other forms of abuse include physical abuse, mistreatment or neglect and verbal or emotional abuse.
-All forms of abuse are illegal, harmful and can seriously damage a senior’s health and wellbeing.
+Other forms of abuse include physical abuse, mistreatment or neglect, and verbal or emotional abuse.
+All forms of abuse are illegal, and harmful and can seriously damage a senior’s health and wellbeing.

 Elder abuse is a serious problem and it is more common than many people may think.
 From stealing cash that an elderly person keeps hidden under their mattress, to ‘helping out’ by managing bills but skimming money off the top, there are many schemes that an older person can fall victim to.

 Often, the signs of elder abuse go unnoticed at first.
 A formerly outgoing and generous senior who usually buys candy for their friends at the senior center every week may suddenly withdraw and stop doing that with no explanation.
 A senior who was once well-off may suddenly have their phone or electricity cut off and be unable to explain why.
 These things may not be huge to outsiders, but to someone who knows the senior well they’re a massive change, and any change should be investigated.